-FM is a chronic and debilitating syndrome that occurs in five to 15 million U.S. adults and is associated with a substantial negative impact on social and occupational function, including disrupted relationships with family and friends, social isolation, reduced activities of daily living and leisure activities, avoidance of physical activity, and loss of career or inability to advance in careers or education.
+FM is a chronic and debilitating syndrome that occurs in five to 15 million U.S. adults and is associated with a substantial negative impact on social and occupational function.
 Based on our market research, we believe that U.S. FM sales of FDA approved medications were approximately \$1.2 billion in 2014, representing approximately 5.6 million prescriptions.
 However, the majority of patients fail to adequately respond to therapy or discontinue therapy due to poor tolerability.
-Prescription pain and sleep medications not approved for FM are frequently taken for symptomatic relief, despite the lack of evidence that such medications provide a meaningful or durable therapeutic effect, and many of these medications carry significant safety risks and risk of dependence.
+Prescription pain and sleep medications not approved for FM are frequently taken for symptomatic relief, despite the lack of evidence that such medications provide a meaningful or durable therapeutic effect.
+Many of these medications carry significant safety risks and risk of dependence.
 We believe that Tonmya has the potential to treat a broad spectrum of the core symptoms of FM with a tolerability profile that is suitable for first-line therapy and for chronic use.